albrthuynh/SparkHacks_2024_Wellness/README.md

 navigation parts of the website.
 The To-Do List screen will provide you with the to-do list for today where you input what you want to do for that day.
 Each time a task is completed that will count for a coin.
 The resources page is where the user can find any information/websites that they will need for any type of aid for mental illness or stress.
-Finally, the a shop where there will be multiple animals where the user can adopt their pets using the coins they gained through completing their tasks.
+Finally, the shop where there will be multiple animals where the user can adopt their pets using the coins they gained through completing their tasks.